Mythical and enchanted, New Zealand is so far removed from so much of the world. A little magical paradise at the bottom of the planet.

 Out on the cape, you can tour the sea caves by boat or even engage in a bit of sand surfing.
 The best way to do this is by campervan, taking as much time as you need to stop and enjoy the scenery.

 One of the most popular and satisfying adventure treks in New Zealand is the expansive Tongariro Northern Circuit, a 43 km round trek which winds around an active volcano.
 The trek is usually completed in 4 – 5 days depending on individual fitness levels and whether or not you also pause to do some of the side treks.

 The route takes in some jaw-dropping scenery ranging from heather covered moorland to pristine lakes.
 The trail is nicely punctuated by huts set up along the way at which you can stay the night (booking in advance is necessary) and there are a few campsites where you can pitch up your tent.

-Whilst trekking is a safe and accessible activity which anybody can enjoy, make sure to check ahead for weather conditions and pack the appropriate comfort and safety gear.
+Whilst trekking is a safe and accessible activity which anybody can enjoy, make sure to check ahead for weather conditions and pack appropriately for your New Zealand adventure.

 There are amazing spots across both islands so you won’t need to think too hard about exactly where to go to get all gnarly.
 The surf varies drastically depending on where you are so you need to ensure that your chosen surf coast matches your skill level as well as your equipment.
 Beginners should check out Raglan where there are a lot of introductory classes on offer whereas Northland, Auckland, Waikato offer a nice challenge for more experienced wave riders.